 A study by DeSteno et al. in 2014 found that self-control significantly increased when subjects chose gratitude over happiness and feeling neutral.
 One of the study’s authors, Professor Ye Li, said:

 “Showing that emotion can foster self-control and discovering a way to reduce impatience with a simple gratitude exercises opens up tremendous possibilities for reducing a wide range of societal ills from impulse buying and insufficient saving to obesity and smoking.”

 Recent research performed in 2015 showed that patients with heart failure, who completed gratitude journals showed reduced inflammation, improved sleep, and better moods thus dramatically reducing their symptoms of heart failure after only 8 weeks.

 Catharsis is the process in which an individual releases strong emotions.
 For example: The guilt associated with failing to meet obligations may cause a person to show gratitude to another whom they have let down, in an attempt to release that guilt.
 The acts following that event are meant to show the deep appreciation that the friends have for each other.

 The other possible explanation of how gratitude functions are reciprocity.
 In regard to gratitude, it is the exchange of positive emotion.
 Someone performs an act of gratitude for another person, and in turn, that person may be motivated to do something gracious for the former person or continue the favor for a stranger.

-There may be different ways to practise Gratitude in our daily lives.
+There may be different ways to practice Gratitude in our daily lives.
 In the end, Gratitude is a human emotion that can be most simply defined as appreciation or acknowledgment of an altruistic act.
 Hope you will use these way to make others happy.